tedioustask/codeforces-telegram-bot/README.md

 # Codeforces-telegram-bot

-Telegram bot for codeforces.com to fetch problem set filtered by rating and tag It parse all problems fetched with API endpoint `/api/problemset.problems` and store them to database Whole problem set splits to contests by tag and rating after that
+Telegram bot for codeforces.com to fetch problem set filtered by rating and tag.
+It parse all problems fetched with API endpoint `/api/problemset.problems` and store them to database.
+Whole problem set splits to contests by tag and rating after that.

 After running shell script docker-compose and cron will installed to run 3 services:
 - PostgreSQL DB container
 - Telegram Bot container
 - DB updater container

 Updater container starts by cron job every hour

 # Starting bot